S-Awanthi/Factorial/README.md

 # Factorial
-This is a Java code to find the factoril of a number using both recursice and iteration methods
+This is a Java code to find the factorial of a number using both recursice and iteration methods